 Credit: 0.5-4

-We all come from families, and the family is a familiar social institution.
-But family is constituted not just by our individual experiences but also as a product of historical, social and political conditions.
-This course examines how these conditions have shaped family life as we know it today.
-We look at the social construction of the family, the psychosocial interiors of families and how governmental policy has shaped and will continue to shape families.
-In addition, we discuss the increasing diversity of family structures, the institution of marriage, and the social construction of childhood and parenting as represented in empirical research and legal decisions.
-Our underlying framework for analysis is the gendered nature of family systems.
-Prerequisite: 100-level sociology course.
-Offered every two years.
+We all come from families, and the family is therefore a familiar social institution.
+But family is constituted not just by our individual experiences but also as a product of historical, social, and political conditions.
+This course will examine how these conditions have shaped family life as we know it today.
+We will look at the social construction of the family, the psychosocial interiors of families, and how governmental policy has shaped and will shape families in the future.
+In addition, we will discuss the increasing diversity of family structures, the institution of marriage, and the social construction of childhood and parenting.
+Our underlying framework for analysis will be the gendered nature of family systems.
+Prerequisite: introductory foundation course in sociology.

 Credit: 0.5-4

-This course examines the social conditions that give rise to law, how changing social conditions affect law and how law affects the society we live in.
-In the first few weeks, we focus on how classical social theorists, the so-called founders of sociology, viewed the law and its relationship to the rapid social change unfolding before their eyes in the late 19th and early 20th centuries.
-In the following weeks, we explore how social actors such as the environmental, civil rights and free speech movements attempt to use the law, litigation and legal institutions as instruments of social change.
-Turning this question around, we then look at how legal processes, actors and institutions — criminal trials, lawyers and the courts, to name a few — interact with the media to shape public opinion, protest and collective action.
-We explore the diverse ways individuals experience and interpret the law, and why this matters for understanding how law operates in the real world.
-In the final weeks of the semester, we probe how broader cultural shifts in American society are radically redefining the role and scope of our legal system.
-Prerequisite: 100-level sociology course.
-Offered every other year.
+This mid-level course examines the social conditions that give rise to law, how changing social conditions affect law, and how law affects the society we live in.
+In the first few weeks, it focuses on how classical social theorists-the so-called founders of sociology-viewed the law and its relationship to the rapid social change unfolding before their very eyes in the late nineteenth and early twentieth centuries.
+In the next several weeks, it explores how social actors such as the environmental, civil rights, and free speech movements attempt to use the law, litigation, and legal institutions as instruments of social change.
+Turning this question around, it then looks at how legal processes, actors, and institutions-criminal trials, lawyers, and the courts, to name a few-interact with the media to shape public opinion, to protest, and to take collective action.
+This course also explores the diverse ways in which individuals experience and interpret the law and why this matters for understanding how law operates in the real world.
+In the final weeks of the semester, it probes how broader cultural shifts in American society are radically redefining the role and scope of our legal system.
+Prerequisite: foundation course in sociology.

 Credit: 0.5-4

-The primary objective of this course is to explore the socio-legal construction of gender in U.S. society as we interrogate the power of underlying contemporary debates predicated upon gender.
-The focus of discussion is specifically on legal issues that seem to be particularly affected by our societal understanding of the feminine and the masculine as currently constructed, for example, sexual orientation, rape and domestic violence.
-Prerequisite: 100-level sociology course or LGLS 110.
-Offered every two years, in rotation with SOCY 232.
+The primary objective of this mid level seminar is to explore the social construction of gender in U.S. society as we question common assumptions that limit our collective understanding of the human experience.
+The focus of course discussion is specifically on issues which seem to be particularly affected by our societal understanding of women as presently constructed; for example, sexual harassment, rape, and domestic violence.
+Prerequisite: foundation course or permission of the instructor.
+This course also satisfies a requirement of the women's and gender studies concentration, the law and society concentration.
+It may be counted toward the American studies major.

 Credit: 0.5-4

-This course provides the opportunity for students to become conversant with the wide range of experiences that may appropriately be called sexual harassment.
-The course is guided by the principle that sexual harassment is not, as many seem to think, simply a byproduct of sexual desire or misguided attraction.
-Sexual harassment is about gaining or retaining power in institutional settings.
-We explore this concept both as legal construction, calling for specific determinants, and as a normative concept that arises in casual conversation and lived experience.
-Prerequisite: 100-level sociology course or LGLS 110.
-Offered every two years.
+This mid-level seminar provides the opportunity for students to become conversant with the wide range of experiences that may appropriately be called "sexual harassment."
+The course is guided by the principle that sexual harassment is not, as many seem to think, simply a by-product of sexual desire or misguided attraction.
+Sexual harassment is about power--gaining power or retaining power in institutional settings.
+We will explore this concept both as legal construction, calling for specific determinants, and as a normative concept which arises in casual conversation and lived experience.

 Credit: 0.5-4

-This course explores the social world(s) we live in by analyzing what we eat, where it comes from, who produces it and who prepares it and how.
-First, we examine the patterned culinary choices of Americans; how American foodways are differentiated by gender, race/ethnicity and class; and how political, social and historical forces have shaped these patterns in ways that are not necessarily obvious to the sociologically untrained eye.
-We then shift our focus away from ourselves and our own sociologically conditioned eating habits to analyze the local, regional and global processes and factors that bring food to our table.
-A major theme is the greater social and spatial distances our food travels from field, farm or factory to consumers in the United States and in other parts of the Western Hemisphere, and how these distances complicate and sometimes obscure the unequal power relations at the root of food production and consumption.
+This course explores the social world(s) we live in by analyzing what we eat, where it comes from, who produces it, who prepares it, and how.
+In the first few weeks of class, we examine the patterned culinary choices of ordinary Americans like ourselves; how American "foodways" are differentiated by gender, race/ethnicity, and class; and how political, social, and historical forces have shaped these patterns in ways that are not necessarily obvious to the sociologically untrained eye.
+We then shift our focus away from ourselves and our own sociologically conditioned eating habits to analyze the local, regional, and global processes and actors that bring food to our table.
+One of the major themes here is the greater social and spatial distances that our food travels from field, farm, or factory to consumers in the United States and in other parts of the Western Hemisphere, and how these distances complicate and sometimes obscure the unequal power relations at the root of food production and consumption.
 Our exploration of the global ties that bind consumer and producer ends with a look at how social activists around the world have organized collectively to reduce these distances and inequalities.
-Prerequisite: 100-level sociology course.
-Offered every two years.
+Prerequisite: foundation course in sociology.

 Credit: 0.5-4